NMaster23/Armor3D/README.md

 - Complete all button functions
 - Improve on 3D drawing

+## Week 1 theme
+We've followed this week's "harvest" theme by basing our main UI around it, using colors such as orange and green.

 ## Where AI assistance has been used
 - Creating some of the UI animations
 - Fix/find bugs